uber/react-vis/README.md

 #### Breaking changes

-* `animation` property works differently: duration is removed in favor of stiffness, dumping and precision.
+* `animation` property works differently: duration is removed in favor of stiffness, damping and precision.
 Please refer to the documentation for the latest changes.

 #### Non-breaking changes